-Supporting Plan the Strategic Supporthe Evolutio Facility to DINS ECOSY.
-Goolve and Strengthen the Policy, searly delice the From Step Step Step Step Step Step Step Step Cive Policy and Service Recent Anna Maria Control Company of the Control Contr Promote and Sustain a The Domain N. The Universe Root Zone Man.
-Evaluate, Align, and Through Tage to Criticale Overmore Transcription of Sanzarion of The Critical Conference of Tage of Transcription of Transcri Monitor Legislation, Regularist Formalize the CANN Mission the CANN Mission the Model and the LANN Of the Mark CORE. inplement New 87LD A ed by Board tions Serves.
-Strategic Objectives Strategic Goals Support, Server Sy Facilitate Evolvean Multistak Diversear Evolve and Processes Develop I Promote Environm System Promote u Domain N Root Zone Evaluate, Engagem Through Governm.
-Monitor L. Collabora Formalize Modelan Of the Lon Implemer Proceeds as Appro Planning ICANN Reserves Improve the shared responsibility for upholding the security and stability of the DNS by strengthening DNS coordination in partnership with relevant stakeholders. ⊘ Strengthen the security of the Domain Name System (DNS) Strengthen DNS root server operations governance in coordination with the DNS root server operators. and the DNS Root Server System.
-Identify and mitigate security threats to the DNS through greater engagement with relevant hardware, software, and service vendors.
-Increase the robustness of the DNS root zone key signing and distribution services and processes.
-Strengthen ICANN's bottom-up multistakeholder decision-making process and ensure that work gets done and policies are developed in an effective and timely manner. ( Improve the effectiveness of ICANN's multistakeholder model of governance.
+oupporting Plan the Strategic Supporthe Evolugo.
+Facilitate DINS ECOSULE Fronte and Strangthen the Policy send of the Man Evolve and Strengthen The Effectives to Factoring Community Strengthen The Effectives to Decivity to Decivity and Effectives to Decivity to Decivity and Decivity Cive Policy and Service Recently Company of Promote and Sustain a rie Domain M. he Univers Root Zone Mana Evaluate Align, and E Though Taged Englisher Overmment Seeled Engagement Participan, Old Meagemen Monitor Legislation, Regularist Formalize the CANN Mission the CANN Mission the Model and the LANN Of the Mark CORE. inplement New 87LD A ed by Board tions Nhirtrategic Objectives Strategic Goals Support, Server Sys Facilitate, Improvem Evolvean Multistake Diversear Evolve and Processes Develop II Promote a Environma System Promote t Domain N. Root Zone Evaluate,, Through 1 Governme Participas Monitor Le Norms, Pr Collabora Formalize Modelanc Of the Lon Implemen Proceeds as Appro Planning ICANN Reserves Improve the shared responsibility for upholding the security and stability of the DNS by strengthening DNS coordination in partnership with relevant stakeholders.
+Strengthen the security of the Domain Name System (DNS) Strengthen DNS root server operations governance in coordination with the DNS root server operators. and the DNS Root Server System.
+Identify and mitigate security threats to the DNS through greater engagement with relevant hardware, software, and service vendors. ( Increase the robustness of the DNS root zone key signing and distribution services and processes. ( ( Strengthen ICANN's bottom-up multistakeholder decision-making process and ensure that work gets done and policies are developed in an effective and timely manner. $\bigcirc$ Improve the effectiveness of ICANN's multistakeholder model of governance.
 Support and grow active, informed, and effective stakeholder participation.
 Sustain and improve openness, inclusivity, accountability, and transparency.
 Foster competition, consumer choice, and innovation in the Internet space by increasing awareness and encouraging readiness for Universal Acceptance, IDN implementation, and IPv6.
 Evolve the unique identifier systems in coordination and collaboration with relevant parties Improve assessment of and responsiveness to new technologies which impact the security, stability, and resiliency of the Internet's unique identifier systems by greater engagement with relevant parties. collaboration with relevant parties to continue to serve the needs of the global Internet user base.
 Continue to deliver and enhance the IANA functions with operational excellence.
 Support the continued evolution of the Internet's unique identifier systems with a new round of gTLDs that is responsibly funded, managed, risk-evaluated, and consistent with ICANN processes.
-Address geopolitical issues impacting ICANN's mission to Identify and address global challenges and opportunities within its remit by further developing early warning systems, such as ICANN org's Legislative and Regulatory Development Reports. \bigcirc ensure a single, globally interoperable Internet.
+Address geopolitical issues impacting ICANN's mission to Identify and address global challenges and opportunities within its remit by further developing early warning systems, such as ICANN org's Legislative and Regulatory Development Reports. $\bigcirc$ ensure a single, globally interoperable Internet.
 Continue to build alliances in the Internet ecosystem and beyond to raise awareness of and engage with global stakeholders about ICANN's mission and policymaking.
-Implement a five-year Financial Plan that supports the five-year Operating Plan.
-Ensure ICANN's long-term Develop reliable and predictable funding projections. financial sustainability.
+Operating Plan.
+Develop reliable a Implement a five-year Financial Plan that supports the five-year Operating Plan.
+Develop reliable and predictable funding projections.
 Manage operations and their costs to optimize the effectiveness and efficiency of ICANN's activities.
 Ensure that the level of ICANN reserves is continuously set, reached, and maintained consistent with the complexity and risks of the ICANN environment.